SiR-DanieL/woocommerce-payment-gateway-extra-charges/README.txt

 == Changelog ==

 = 1.1 =
-* Tweak: The file write-panels.min.js was loaded wrongly also on other post types pages in the admin
+* Fix: The file write-panels.min.js was loaded wrongly also on other post types pages in the admin
-* Tweak: The plugin languages files are now loaded correctly from the folder /i18n/
+* Fix: The plugin languages files are now loaded correctly from the folder /i18n/
-* Tweak: Minor changes
+* Fix: Minor changes

 = 1.0 =
 * First release